robert-baldwin/pg-rebac/README.md

 WHERE valid_steps = rels_size - 1
 ```

 This became significantly more complex!
 We need to gather all the nodes and relationships in the path, the number of relationships, and the last relationship.
 For performance reasons we'll check that the last relationship is of the desired type and throw out all other paths.
-Then for the remaining paths, go through each Object-Object relationship and check if the type of the previous relationship equals the next relationship's expected value.
+Then for the remaining paths we need to `UNWIND` each step of the path to compare the relationship type of each step to the previous step.
 Only those paths where every step is valid should be returned.

 Each time we define a new variable using the `WITH` keyword we need to pass along any previously defined variables we want to use later in the query.

-This does exactly what we want.
+Albeit more complicated this does exactly what we want.
 Our check method only needs to specify the last relationship in the path and all intermediate relationships are checked appropriately given the description of tuples at the beginning of this section.

 But what if we want 'members' of the group to also be 'viewers' of the document?

 ## Userset Rewrites

 For any given relationship we may want certain types to behave as if they are another type.
-For example 'editors' of a document should also be 'viewers' of the document or for 'admins' of a group to also be 'members' of a group.
+For example an "editor" of a document should also be a "viewer" of that document or for an "admin" of a group to also be a "member" of a group.
 This is where userset rewrites come in to play.

 To specify this we need to know the object we're specifying the relationship for and all the relationships that are impled by a given relationship.
 This can be described in a simple YAML file.